Computer Science

 This course extends the concepts presented in Introduction to Networking (CSC 230) through additional study of network implementations coupled with hands-on activities.
 Topics include the study of network design, administration, security and troubleshooting.
 In addition to those topics, router configurations will be examined.
 Activities include hands-on application and practice in the lab environment that covers the theories discussed in the classroom.

-CSC 250: Computer Security I
+CSC 250: Introduction to Computer Security

 Credits 3